DanAG-Am/adla_themis/README.md

 Rather than relying solely on a general-purpose language model, the architecture combines agent orchestration with deterministic analytical code, semantic definitions, and business rules.

 This creates a more controlled approach to answering business questions from structured FMCG data.

-Disclaimer

-This is an independent portfolio project using synthetic data.

-It does not contain or reproduce proprietary company data, credentials, code, prompts, schemas, or confidential business logic.